 A trace of fragrance always remains on the hands that present you with roses.

 It’s a metaphor, which says whenever you help someone else, some of the benefits will come back right to you.
 You rarely know when and how, but karma always comes around.
 This doesn’t mean you have to join the salvation army, small, simple acts of kindness and compassion go a long way.

 Every morning, take a few seconds to think about what good you can do today.
 Whether it’s calling your grandma or praising a coworker, it’ll bring you one step closer to what the Yogi would call an enlightened life.

 I love when non-fiction authors use fiction to get their message across.
-Maybe that’s what’s made this book so popular over the years.
-Because it’s timeless.
+Maybe that’s what’s made The Monk Who Sold His Ferrari so popular over the years.
+It’s timeless.
 It’s a really inspiring story and I think whatever it will be, you’ll find out something interesting about yourself from it.

 What else can you learn from the blinks?